The Spoonk acupressure mat is one of the most unusual ways to reduce back pain and improve your sleep that I’ve tried.

 I was pleased to see that the Spoonk mat appeared to be very well designed.
 The nodes are smooth and firmly attached to the base of the mat, itself made from quality fabric.
 It rolls up nicely inside the carry case, and so altogether is a neat piece of kit.

 I inspected the pressure points to see how sharp they are exactly.
-And although they aren’t as sharp as nails, thankfully, you need to be a little careful when using it.
+And although they aren’t particularly sharp, you need to be a little careful when using it.

 I first tried it without a top on, just out of curiosity.
-It felt quite uncomfortable like that though, so I put my t-shirt back on and eased myself onto it again, which felt much better.
+It felt quite uncomfortable like that though, so I put it back on and eased myself onto the mat again, which felt much better.

-The instructions tell you that for a few minutes it’s normal to feel uncomfortable.
+The instructions tell you that it’s normal to feel a little uncomfortable at first.
 But after a short while, the increase in blood flow will give you a warm feeling and you’ll relax more.

 A week of testing it

 Over the period of a week, I used the mat every day.
 After 3 days I was up to 15 minutes, and by the end of the week, I could comfortably lie on it for 20 minutes without a top on.

 I also discovered that I can stand on the spikes, which shows that they aren’t going to go straight through your skin.
 It also made for quite a pleasant foot massage, which is one of the uses the manufacturer recommends.

 The question is though, does it actually do what it’s supposed to do?